fbrausse/smlp/utils/poly/README.md

   -n           dry run, do not solve the problem [no] -o OBJ-SPEC  specify objective explicitely (only meaningful for NNs), an
-               expression using the labels from SPEC or 'Pareto(E1,E2,...)' where E1,E2,... are such expressions
-  -O OBJ-BNDS  scale objective(s) according to min-max output bounds (only
-               meaningful for NNs, either .csv or .json) [none] -p           dump the expression in Polish notation to stdout (only EXPR) [no]
+               expression using the labels from SPEC or 'Pareto(E1,E2,...)' where E1,E2,... are such expressions [EXPR] -O OBJ-BNDS  scale objective(s) according to min-max output bounds (only meaningful for NNs, either .csv or .json) [none] -p           dump the expression in Polish notation to stdout (only EXPR) [no]